-- The descriptions of requests for mission system requirements in the ACS design are imbalanced.
-While there there are detailed requirements for the retention of good observational conditions, there are few requirements for safety and reliability, and as a result there is imbalance in system safety both at JAXA and at its supporting organizations. - In ACS design, there were insufficient items for design consideration to avoid burdens during initial operational phases after launch, such as whether parameter settings should be prepared beforehand and switched, or whether only differentials should be altered. - There was no comprehensive management of concerns in design review committees, etc. Methods for committee verification from projects and third parties were insufficiently effective.
+- The descriptions of requests of JAXA ASTRO-H Project for mission system requirements in the ACS design are imbalanced.
+While there there are detailed requirements for the retention of good observational conditions, there are few requirements for safety and reliability, and as a result there is imbalance in system safety both at JAXA ASTRO-H Project and at its designer companies. - In ACS design, there were insufficient items for design consideration to avoid burdens during initial operational phases after launch, such as whether parameter settings should be prepared beforehand and switched, or whether only differentials should be altered. - There was no comprehensive management of concerns in design review committees, etc. Methods for ISAS-sponsored committee verification from ASTRO-H Project and third parties were insufficiently effective.